Feature Overview

 Information Values define the allowed options for an Information Code of subtype Specification.
 Where an Information Code describes what attribute you are capturing — for example "Colour" — an Information Value defines each valid choice for that attribute, such as "Red", "Blue", or "Green".
 Together they form the controlled vocabulary that keeps specification data consistent across all master data records.

 Each Information Value belongs to exactly one Information Code.
-A value has three content fields that serve different purposes: Information Value is the short internal code used as the key (e.g. RED); Description is the human-readable label shown to users on pages and documents (e.g. Red); and Value is an optional numeric or technical identifier that can be used for sorting, calculations, or webshop integration (e.g. 1).
+A value has three content fields that serve different purposes: Information Value is the short internal code used as the key (e.g. RED); Description is the human-readable label shown to users on pages and documents (e.g. Red); and Value is an optional technical identifier used for external system integration or webshop export (e.g. an EAN code or external ID).
+Display order in lookup lists and the Information Matrix is controlled separately by the Sorting Level field, not by Value.
 When specifications flow to documents or are used in Merge Descriptions, you control exactly which of these three fields is used as output through the Description Setup linked to the Information Code.

 Information Values also carry their own language translations, extended text, and attachments — all configured via actions directly on the Information Value List.
 A value can have a translated description for each language code, meaning the correct description appears automatically on documents printed in a different language.
 If the associated Information Code is configured for Merge Descriptions, the value also inherits the merge settings and its sorting level in the merged output.